OpenDriveLab/OpenLane/README.md

 - Weather Tag.
 It describes under what weather this frame is collected.
 - Hours Tag.
 It annotates in what time this frame is collected.

-For more annotation criterion, please refer to [CIPO Anno Criterion](anno_criterion/CIPO/README.md)
+For more annotation criterion, please refer to [CIPO Anno Criterion](anno_criterion/CIPO/README.md).

 ## Benchmark
-We provide an initial benchmark on OpenLane 2D/3D Lane Detection.
+We provide an initial benchmark on OpenLane 2D/3D Lane Detection and you are welcome to **pull request** and add your work here!
 To thoroughly evaluate the model, we provide different case split from the entire validation set.
 They are Up&Down case, Curve case, Extreme Weather case, Night case, Intersection case, and Merge&Split case.
 More detail can be found in [Lane Anno Criterion](anno_criterion/Lane/README.md)
 Based on the [Lane Eval Metric](eval/LANE_evaluation/README.md), results (**F-Score**) of different 2D/3D methods on different cases are shown as follows.
 - 2D Lane Detection